willzywiec/dissertation/README.md

 # Dissertation

-This repository contains a PDF of my dissertation, "Analysis of Process Criticality Accident Risk Using a Metamodel-Driven Bayesian Network", as well as modified copies of several scripts that I wrote, which I'm in the process of refactoring to run using PyTorch.
+This repository contains a PDF of my dissertation, as well as modified copies of several scripts that I wrote, which I'm in the process of refactoring to run using PyTorch.

 While I was working on this project, breakers in my apartment regularly popped open, so I maintained the source code in the cloud with a hardware backup and wrote several Python and R scripts to automate a lot of saving/reloading processes that are no longer necessary.